 Question 27.
 Which of the following best paraphrases the underlined sentence in paragraph 4?

+Lisbon has one of the mildest climates of any European cities, making it good to visit all year around.

 A. Lisbon’s mild climate, one of the most comfortable in Europe, makes it a great year-round destination.